mark-grimes/ACCUTalk/README.md

     make -f /source/Makefile

 Note that the "consistent" option for the volume mount is important on non-linux hosts.
-Without it I was getting clock skew between the container and host that made `make` thing everything was up to date when it wasn't.
+Without it I was getting clock skew between the container and host that made `make` think everything was up to date when it wasn't.